 More often than not, we don’t fully recognize how alcohol is affecting our lives until we start cutting it out.
 As a physician on the Monument platform, I see firsthand how excessive drinking affects all dimensions of my patients’ health, and the physical and emotional effects of the alcohol recovery journey.

 When alcohol is first consumed, testosterone and dopamine levels rise, which may initially increase sexual desire.
-However, this unnatural boost is only temporary.
-Over time, alcohol use can cause a decrease in testosterone, serotonin, and dopamine, which in turn can lead to depression, anxiety, and overall decreased sexual desire.
+However, this boost is only temporary.
+Over time, drinking alcohol can cause a decrease in testosterone, serotonin, and dopamine, which in turn can lead to depression, anxiety, and overall decreased sexual desire.

-The Impact of Emotional, Physical, and Interpersonal Changes
+It Can Lead to Emotional, and Interpersonal Changes

 Self-Esteem Needs Time To Recover

 Some people experience a temporary boost in self-esteem when they consume alcohol.
 It’s not uncommon to feel like your drinking habits are part of your personality, even though drinking is a behavior, not a character trait.
 Because of that, many people experience an early recovery identity crisis.
 Recovery often requires getting to know oneself again without the influence of drinking alcohol.
 While cutting back on alcohol ultimately leads to increased self-confidence, it can be difficult to regain your sense of self right away.
 Feeling unsure about yourself can decrease your sexual arousal.
 There is nothing wrong with needing time for self-discovery before being intimate with another person.

 Building self-esteem while changing your relationship with alcohol